-Even with social distancing there is ample room in our new office (shown below) to conduct individual sessions, and plenty of space in the Training Room (shown further below) on our office campus for circles and workshops.
+Even with social distancing there is ample room in our new office to conduct individual sessions, and plenty of space in both the main classroom and training room on our office campus for circles and workshops.

-Read our current policies immediately below before scheduling an appointment or registering for an event, as we are operating under CDC and Ohio rules and regulations for COVID-19.
+Read our current policies immediately below before scheduling an appointment or registering for an event, as we continue to monitor CDC and Ohio rules and regulations for COVID-19.
 Online sessions and events are conducted in our virtual Zoom meeting room; read our suggestions further below for setting up your home space for the best experience.

 Getting Comfortable in the Virtual Office/Classroom: Best Practices and Other Good Ideas